-The Children's Commissioner would greatly welcome the opportunity to speak with you in more detail on any issues raised here or in the Bill more generally.
+The Children's Commissioner's office submitted written evidence to the House of Commons Bill Committee which provided the office's positions on a wider range of Clauses and can be found here.
+The Commissioner would greatly welcome the opportunity to speak with you in more detail on any issues raised here or in the Bill more generally.
 Please get in touch with Joe Lane, Deputy Director for Projects and Delivery (joe.lane@childrenscommissioner.gov.uk), with any questions.